 - Be mindful of what you eat: Avoid spicy food, caffeine, and alcohol, all of which can trigger hot flashes and night sweats.

 - Find healthy ways to manage stress: When you’re stressed, it can impact your sleep and mood.
 It can also increase the frequency of hot flashes.
 Consider yoga, meditation, breathing exercises, tai chi, or spending time on a favorite hobby to keep your stress manageable.

 - Ask your doctor about natural remedies: Natural alternatives like black cohosh or evening primrose oil may help reduce hot flashes and night sweats.

 Progesterone is often combined with estrogen to treat the symptoms of menopause.
 In combination, these two hormones can reduce the hot flashes, night sweats, and other side effects of menopause.

 Progesterone thins the uterine lining, helping to prevent the development of endometrial cancer.
 Taken on its own or with estrogen, progesterone may also improve sleep and protect some cognitive functions.

 Progesterone isn’t for everyone, however.
-Talk to a healthcare professional about whether it’s safe for you.
+Talk with a healthcare professional about whether it’s safe for you.
 You’ll want to fully understand the risks and rewards of using progesterone to manage your menopause symptoms.

-If you aren’t comfortable with the risks, there are natural remedies that may bring you some relief.
+If you aren’t comfortable with the risks, some natural remedies may help provide relief.